Achieve meaningful change to the status quo in water

 To help achieve the broader mission of addressing the water crisis will require a multi-faceted approach including: awareness and behavioural change in consumer habits; accelerating innovation; educate the public on water issues, unlock capital and much more.
 Therefore WaterSpark has been established, an initiative to achieve meaningful change to the status quo in water.
 WaterSpark is initiating and supporting programs & projects that focus on education, awareness & accelerating innovation.
 We create partnerships across key stakeholders and promote the Valuing Water Principles.

-WaterSpark has a mission to spark innovative water solutions, to foster sector-wide collaboration rather than competition and to centralize knowledge.
-This will drive the development of innovative solutions resulting in economic profitability with environmental and social advancement
+The aim of WaterSpark is to drive the development of innovative water solutions resulting in economic profitability with environmental and social advancement.

 Enough is enough and time is running out

 Half of the world’s population is projected to live in a water-stressed area by 2050.
 The water and waste water market is valued at USD 0.6 trillion annually, water distress drives significant growth of the industry to a forecasted USD 1 trillion by 2025.
 60% of water issues globally only can be solved by innovative technologies, but business across the value chain lack funding to scale.
 USD 11.7 trillion water infrastructure investment needed until 2030 to address only the current water issues.